-Testicular trauma can also cause an acute scrotum.
+Testicular trauma can also cause acute scrotum.
 Hematocele or deme of the testis and scrotum are the main two findings seen after a blunt traumatic injury to the scrotum.
-Because testicular trauma can lead to testicular torsion, an ultrasonography should be performed to exclude this surgical emergency.
+Because testicular trauma can lead to testicular torsion, ultrasonography should be performed to exclude this surgical emergency.
 If the testicular damage on ultrasonography is deemed as too extensive, surgical intervention is indicated.
 Otherwise, symptomatic treatment and ultrasonographic follow-up are all that is needed.

 Definition of Hydroceles

 Hydroceles in adolescents are usually idiopathic and are not related to a patent processus vaginalis.
 The main pathology behind idiopathic hydroceles is the imbalance between the secretion and absorption of fluid in the tunica vaginalis.
 Because of either excessive fluid secretion or decreased absorption, scrotal swelling ensues.

 Hydroceles are associated with some ipsilateral testicular changes which might be associated with decreased fertility in the future.
 Increased scrotal temperature and the absence of testicular diastolic flow are the main two abnormalities observed in the ipsilateral testis in an adolescent with a hydrocele.